Pennin Manathai Thottu: In popular culture

+A screenshot of the meme described in this section.

-The song "Kalluri Vaanil" danced by Prabhu Deva became widely known on the internet in the form of a mondegreen/soramimi spoof and viral video, following its subtitling as "Crazy Indian Video...
-Buffalaxed!", commonly known as "Benny Lava", by YouTube user Mike Sutton (Buffalax) and "Rivaldo sai desse lago" (for Brazilian viewers).
-The name Benny Lava comes from Sutton; the Tamil line "Kalluri vaanil kaayndha nilaavo?" was heard as "My loony bun is fine, Benny Lava!" (original meaning: "The moon (metaphor for 'my love') that scorched the college campus").
+The song "Kalluri Vaanil" danced by Prabhu Deva became widely known on the internet in the form of a mondegreen/soramimi spoof and viral video, following its subtitling, commonly known as "Benny Lava", by YouTube user Mike Sutton (Buffalax).
+The name Benny Lava comes from Sutton; the Tamil line "Kalluri vaanil kaayndha nilaavo?" was rendered as "My loony bun is fine, Benny Lava!".
 This video led other YouTube users to refer to Prabhu Deva as "Benny Lava".

 Reactions to the "Kalluri Vaanil" mondegreen were mixed.
 Some felt that the video was done in "good fun", while others worried that their culture was being mocked.
 The video was described by the Philippine Daily Inquirer as a "Catchy melody, a battalion of back-up dancers, colourful costumes, impressive vocal gymnastics, jaw-dropping choreography this music video has it all.
 And if those aren't enough, the person who uploaded this vid also provided subtitles so you can sing along.
 They aren't the real lyrics though, but just what they sound in English, resulting in humorous nonsense."
-The music video was featured on The Colbert Report on 4 December 2008 and appeared on the documentary Global Metal.
-As of at least 1 April 2011, the original video has been removed because of the disabling of Buffalax's YouTube account.
-However, several other users have uploaded copies of the original video on their YouTube accounts.
+The music video was featured on The Colbert Report on 4 December 2008.
 In 2014, British-American hip-hop group Swet Shop Boys sampled the original song for their debut single, called "Benny Lava".